 About Jane

-Jane is involved in a number of community organizations, including Vancouver Sunrise Rotary, Columbia Land Trust, Bridge the Gap for Foster Children, and EOCF-Headstart.
+Jane is involved in a number of community organizations, including Vancouver Sunrise Rotary, Columbia Land Trust, League of Women Voters, Bridge the Gap for Foster Children, and EOCF-Headstart.
 Over the years she served in various PTA and sports leagues positions.
-Jane is also active with the Washington PUD Association and American Public Power Association.
+Jane is also active with regional and national public utility organizations, including serving as President of the Washington PUD Association.

-She and her husband, Bronson Potter, are the parents of two grown boys and the proud grandparents of twin seven-year-old girls.
+She and her husband, Bronson Potter, are the parents of two grown boys and the proud grandparents of twin twelve-year-old girls.

-Jane enjoys outdoor activities, including walking, hiking, traveling, and sailing.
+Jane enjoys walking, bike riding, hiking, and international travel.